emil0r/eyespy/README.md

 A small CSS reloader.
 Will watch files specified and tell the clients listening which file has been changed upon which the client will reload the approriate CSS file.

+Can have actions taken when files in a directory change (like, editing .less/.sass files for example).
+The action can then run a command that compiles the newly edited files.
+The newly compiled file is then detected and the browser is refreshed.

 ## Usage

 ```bash